Ireland Hiking: Wild Atlantic Way

 - Sleepwear and toiletries

-- Your medical insurance card (pack this in your carry-on)
+- Your medical insurance card, in case of emergencies (pack this in your carry-on)

 - EF Adventures handpicks every hotel you’ll stay at, striking a balance between comfort, location, sustainability, and local charm.